serrachow/cse15l-lab-reports/remoteaccess.md

 ## Step 2: Remotely Connecting

-If you're on Windows, we need to install =git= for Windows.
+If you're on Windows, we need to install `git` for Windows.

 [Git for Windows](https://gitforwindows.org/)

+To open the terminal, use Ctrl + `

 ## Step 3: Trying Some Commands